Omnidirectional type inference for ML: principality any way: Constraints

 Finally, we introduce \textit{suspended match constraints} $(\cmatch \t \cbrs)$, which consist of: \begin{enumerate}

 \item A matchee $\t$.
 The constraint remains suspended until the \emph{shape} of $\t$ is determined, \ie while $\t$ is a type variable.

 \item

-A list of branches $\cbrs$ of the form $\cbranch \cpat \c$, where $\cpat$ is a shape pattern.\footnote{The match constraints in this paper only use a single branch; but in a larger language there would be use-cases for having several branches; for example, record projection could be overloaded to work both on nominal records and on tuples (or objects, modules, etc.), requiring several branches in its generated constraint.
-So we kept the general syntax.} The constraint $\c$ is solved in the extended context produced by the matching pattern.
+A list of branches $\cbrs$ of the form $\cbranch \cpat \c$, where $\cpat$ is a shape pattern.\footnote{ The match constraints considered in this paper only use a single branch.
+In a richer language, however, multiple branches would be useful; for instance, record projection could be overloaded to operate on nominal records as well as tuples (or objects, modules, \etc), requiring several branches in the generated constraint.
+We therefore kept the general syntax. } The constraint $\c$ is solved in the extended context produced by the matching pattern.

 For example, the wildcard pattern $\cpatwild$ matches any shape, and binds nothing.
 To ensure determinism, the set of patterns $\bar \cpat$ must be \emph{disjoint}---that is, no shape may be matched by more than one pattern in the list.